mayowana/mayowana/README.md

 ### IP TRACKER

 A simple IP address and ISP finder.
-[Click to go to repo](https://github.com/mayowana/ip-tracker)
+[Click to go to repo](https://github.com/mayowana/ip-tracker) or [Click to view project](https://ip-tracker-ruby.vercel.app/)

 ### MEAL TABLE

 A recipe search tool using an API.
-[Click to go to repo](https://github.com/mayowana/mealtable)
+[Click to go to repo](https://github.com/mayowana/mealtable) or [Click to view project](https://mealtable.vercel.app/)

 ### My personal website

-A simple website highlighting my professional experience [Click to go to repo](https://github.com/mayowana/personalpage)
+A simple website highlighting my professional Marketing experience [Click to go to repo](https://github.com/mayowana/personalpage) or [Click to view project](http://www.mayowageorge.com)
 <!--
 **mayowana/mayowana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.